 With a pilot cluster in place, you can start analyzing workloads patterns to identify CPU and I/O bottlenecks.
-Later these machines can be reused in production clusters, even if your basic specifications change.
+Later these machines can be reused in production clusters, even if your base specs c hange.
 It is common to have heterogeneous Hadoop clusters, especially as they evolve in size.